Decar260/Decar260/README.md

 - 🌱 I’m currently learning lua
 - 📫 How to reach me in forums
 - 😄 Pronouns: carlos (brazilian)
-- ⚡ Fun fact: i am autisticat 1.75m and only 12 YEARS OLD!
+- ⚡ Fun fact: i am autistic 1.75m and only 12 YEARS OLD!
+My nickname "decar" comes from "carlos" and "by" ok, you didn't understand, right? "de" is from "by" if translated into Portuguese and "carlos" only has the car forming "decar"

 <!---
 Decar260/Decar260 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.